What You Need to Know About Car and Truck Accidents in Boston

 If you were involved in a minor crash resulting in damages of under $2000, then you will need to work with your insurance company directly and should typically receive your compensation within about a month.
 For more serious crashes when the other driver is at fault, you may need the help of an experienced car crash attorney to pursue legal action against the other driver to claim compensation.

 In some cases, it may not be clear as to whether it’s worth seeking additional compensation for damages.
-If you are unsure about whether or not to pursue legal action, talk to a Massachusetts car accident lawyer and have them evaluate your case.
+If you are unsure about whether or not to pursue legal action, talk to a Wakefield car accident lawyer and have them evaluate your case.
 Obviously, if you were more than 50% at fault for the accident, you will not be eligible to seek compensation.

 What’s the statute of limitations on car accident cases in Massachusetts?